timothy-barry/ondisc/README.md

     supercomputers. `ondisc` works seamlessly when the size of the data exceeds the amount of available memory.
-  - **Ntuitive**: `ondisc` leverages ideas from functional programming, making it natural for R programmers.
+  - **Ntuitive**: `ondisc` leverages ideas from functional programming, making it easy for R programmers to use.

-Take a look at the [tutorials](https://timothy-barry.github.io/ondisc/articles/tutorial_odm_class.html) on the [package website](https://timothy-barry.github.io/ondisc/index.html) to get
+Have a look at the [tutorials](https://timothy-barry.github.io/ondisc/articles/tutorial_odm_class.html) on the [package website](https://timothy-barry.github.io/ondisc/index.html) to get